jonthorell/synth-nu-vinyl-store/README.md

 And my own real card (although without processing it)

 3. A non-logged in user or a non-staff user should not be able to access anything under /staff.
-Expected result: forbidden page
+Expected result: forbidden page, which works.
-4.
+4. Stripe should continue its work even if the user accidentally closes the browser.
+Tested, and money is drawn and the order is added to the database as it should